 The Associate Carillonneur Exam evaluates a candidate's skills at an intermediate level utilizing carillon repertoire of moderate difficulty.
 It is designed for GCNA Associate Members who would like recognition from the GCNA and professional feedback.

 Candidates submit recordings of music performed on their own instruments, which may be of any size, including a two-octave instrument.
-Candidates are not required to perform an examination recital at Congress.
+Unlike the Carillonneur Exam, this process is not anonymous and candidates are not required to perform an examination recital at Congress.
+In addition to the performance requirement, there are two written components: carillon history and concert program design.

 Submit audio recordings of 2 pieces from the lists of required pieces below, plus other pieces of comparable or greater difficulty, for a total of 10–15 minutes of music.
-Do not submit compositions, arrangements, transcriptions or improvisations that you have created.
+Do not submit compositions, arrangements, transcriptions, or improvisations that you have created.

 Note: Under special circumstances, you (or your teacher on your behalf) may obtain special permission in writing from the committee chair to substitute required pieces with pieces of comparable or greater difficulty.
 It is advisable to contact the committee chair far in advance, before recordings are made.

 These pieces are found in Playing the Carillon: An Introductory Method, which you can purchase from the GCNA Music Store.
 The handling, pedaling, and tempo marks added by the editor need not be followed.
-Pieces marked with a dagger † can be played on 3-octave instruments.
+Pieces marked with a dagger † can be played on 3-octave carillons.

 Piece | Page (2017 ed.) | Page (2010 ed.) |